lyfar/awa-docs/docs/features/practice-screen.md

     PAUSE -->|No| FINISH --> COMPLETE --> END((Practice recorded))
 ```

-## Requirements & Guardrails
+## Requirements
 - **Acceptance criteria**
+  - GIVEN a practice entry with audio WHEN playback starts THEN the timer and AWAsoul visuals align with the duration type, presets, and skin defined in that entry's metadata.
+  - GIVEN a practice that exposes selectable presets WHEN the user confirms start THEN the chosen value persists through the session and writes back to analytics on completion.
-  - GIVEN a user starts a session WHEN countdown ends THEN audio and visuals play synchronously until completion or pause.
+  - GIVEN a practice that defines a grace window (e.g., My Practice) WHEN the countdown exceeds the allowed threshold THEN the result view marks the session as incomplete and explains the outcome.
-  - GIVEN the user finishes WHEN they tap “Finish practice” THEN data logs and the celebration flow triggers within one second.
-  - GIVEN the user is a guest WHEN they complete THEN a gentle prompt offers profile creation without blocking exit.
+  - GIVEN a practice flagged with follow/download actions WHEN the result screen appears THEN those CTAs surface and log interactions; practices without the flag never show them.
 - **No-gos & risks**
-  - Busy UI or aggressive animations that distract from mindfulness.
+  - Diverging from the wiki rule set (e.g., offering downloads for My Practice or mis-timing Special Practice unlocks).
-  - Losing session progress after app backgrounding.
+  - Dropping session state after interruptions, causing inaccurate duration or streak logging.
-  - Failing to respect user settings (mute, vibration, dark mode).
+  - Ignoring accessibility (e.g., AWAsoul colours, timer contrast, captions for guided narration).

-## Data & Measurement
+## Data
-- Primary metric: Practice completion rate vs. starts.
+- Primary metric: Practice completion rate vs. starts, split by practice type.
-- Secondary checks: Average session duration variance, pause frequency, and feedback submissions.
+- Secondary checks: Pause/resume frequency, grace-window overruns for My Practice, follow/download conversions.
-- Telemetry requirements: Log session start/stop timestamps, control interactions, audio errors, and completion outcomes.
+- Telemetry requirements: Log session start/finish timestamps, selected duration, actual duration, reaction choice, follow/download actions, streak outcomes, audio errors, and interruption recovery events.

 ## Open Questions
 - Should we preload multiple audio tracks to reduce gaps when users switch practices mid-session?
-- How do we integrate adaptive guidance (e.g., shorter practices for busy moments) in future releases?
+- How do we extend the wiki to cover future modalities (e.g., breathwork intensives) without breaking 0.1 flows?